David O'Karma: Event promotion

 In August 2006 Coondog co-hosted the National Hamburger Festival in Akron, Ohio.
 The festival was held to honor local food innovators Frank and Charles Menches, who claimed to have invented the hamburger in 1885.
 The festival included a hamburger eating contest, which O'Karma won.

 In 2002 he left the IFOCE after conflicts occurred with its owner, George Shea.
 He disagreed with IFOCE management regarding several issues, including concerns about the health and pay of competitive eaters.
 He later joined forces with a smaller competitive eating league, the Association of Independent Competitive Eaters (AICE), which was established by his friend eater Arnie "Chowhound" Chapman.
 He now serves as the Director of Operations for the AICE.

 Personal life

 Coondog was born in Akron, Ohio, and was raised in Cuyahoga Falls, Ohio.
-He attended Kent State High School, where he was a varsity swimmer.
+He attended Cuyahoga Falls High School, where he was a varsity swimmer.
 Coondog later attended Kent State University and has worked as a painter and construction contractor.
 He is married with two children.